salty-Frankenstein/FrPy/README.md

-# PyGen
+# FrPy

 A DSL based on Haskell, which translates into Python.
+Trying to code python scripts with a more functional syntax.

 ## Language Extensions